TheZedxD/HyprRice/README.md

 - Neon green "Matrix" theme with solid active/inactive borders
 - Zero window rounding and no shadows for a crisp aesthetic
 - Animations disabled for snappy performance
-- Small inner gaps for tiling and no outer gaps
+- Small inner gaps for tiling and a minimal top gap for Waybar
 - Waybar for system status and Wofi as application launcher
 - Waybar modules show tooltips and launch pavucontrol or NetworkManager when clicked
 - Autostarts Waybar and an Alacritty terminal